Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Methods

-\paragraph{Extraction of diagnosis strings} The first step, corresponding to block 1.1 in Figure \ref{fig:global-pipeline}, is the extraction of diagnosis strings.
-Italian discharge letters do not follow a standardized template, as each hospital has its own, and even different departments within the same hospital may personalize the template further.
-Nevertheless, we have observed that these templates often include a designated section for the diagnosis, where the doctor should report the patient's admission diagnosis.
-This diagnosis indication should contain, in most cases, the necessary information to determine the label for the discharge summary.
-However, there are three main challenges in handling this diagnosis indication: \begin{enumerate} \item Not all discharge summaries include this indication, as it may be absent or left empty by the physician. \item Different templates use varying terminologies and position this indication differently in the text. \item Diagnosis strings are typically written as free text, with the same disease described by different strings and different levels of detail \end{enumerate} The first point is the primary reason why our pipeline focuses on classifying the text of a discharge letter rather than just the diagnosis string.
-To address the second point, we employ regular expressions to detect the portion of text where they are present.
-Regular expressions provide a powerful and flexible approach for pattern matching, making them suitable for capturing a template field with limited variations, such as the diagnosis indication in our dataset.
-We reported in Supplementary Material C the expressions we defined to extract the diagnosis strings.
+The first step (1.1 in Figure~\ref{fig:global-pipeline}.a) consists of extracting diagnosis strings from discharge letters.
+Let $\mathcal{D} = \{x_i\}_{i=1}^N$ denote the set of discharge letters, where each $x_i \in \mathcal{X}$ is a textual document.
+Italian discharge letters do not follow a standardized template, as each hospital has its own, and even different departments within the same hospital may personalize it further.
+Nevertheless, we have observed that these templates often include a designated section for diagnoses, where physicians report the conditions related to the current hospitalization.
+This section may contain one or multiple diagnosis entries (e.g., primary and secondary diagnoses referring to the present admission), which typically contain the information required to determine the document label.

-After this step, we have, for the majority of the letters, a string, typically a short sentence, explaining the reasons for the patient's admission.
-Due to the third point mentioned before, it is not possible to directly exploit them as labels.
-To do this, it is necessary to cluster them, as detailed in the following paragraph.
+We formalize the extraction step as a deterministic function $ g : \mathcal{X} \rightarrow \mathcal{S} \cup \{\emptyset\}, $ where $\mathcal{S}$ denotes the space of diagnosis strings.
+For each document $x_i$, the output is $ s_i = g(x_i), $ where $s_i \in \mathcal{S}$ if a diagnosis section is detected and $\emptyset$ otherwise.
+Three main challenges arise in handling diagnosis sections: \begin{enumerate} \item Not all discharge summaries include this indication, as it may be absent or left empty. \item Different templates use varying terminologies and position this indication differently in the text. \item Diagnosis strings are typically written as free text, with the same disease described by different strings and levels of detail \end{enumerate} The first point is the primary reason why our pipeline focuses on classifying the text of a discharge letter rather than relying solely on the extracted diagnosis strings.
+To address the second point, the function $g$ is implemented using a predefined set of regular expressions that identify and extract the diagnosis section across heterogeneous templates.
+Regular expressions provide a flexible and reproducible pattern-matching mechanism for detecting structured fields with limited syntactic variation.
+The full set of patterns is reported in \ref{app:diagnosis}.